Convex Hulls of Random Order Types: Order types with excluded patterns

 Building on the affine-projective relation (Section~\ref{s:hemisets}), the correspondence between affine hemisets and dual cells (Lemma~\ref{l:duality-basic}), and the classification of affine symmetries, we can now prove that certain order types are hard to avoid.

-\begin{MyProof}[Proof of Theorem~\ref{t:avoid}] Fix $k$ and let $\tau$ be the $k$-point order type with three extreme points, and whose $k-3$ interior points form a convex chain together with two of the extreme points.
-Equivalently, $\tau$ is the order type obtained from $k$ points in convex position by sending a line cutting off one point to infinity.
+\begin{MyProof}[Proof of Theorem~\ref{t:avoid}] Fix $k$ and let $\tau$ be the $k$-point order type with three extreme points, and whose $k-3$ interior points form a convex chain together with two of the extreme points.\footnote{For the reader familiar with this terminology, this is equivalent to saying that $\tau$ is the order type obtained from $k$ points in convex position by sending a line cutting off one point to infinity.}

-Let $n$ be large enough that any $n/2$ points in general position in the plane contain a convex $2k$-gon.
-(See Suk~\cite{suk2017erdHos} for the most recent bounds.)
+Let $n$ be large enough such that any $n/2$ points in general position in the plane contain a convex $2k$-gon (see Suk~\cite{suk2017erdHos} for the most recent bounds).
 Let $P$ be a projective set of $2n$ points in general position.
 We claim that for every projective set $P$ of size~$2n$, there are at most two affine hemisets of $P$ (an affine hemiset and its antipodal set) whose order types do not contain $\tau$.
 This shows that at most two of the affine order types in $\OTaff{P}$ avoid $\tau$.
 Since $|\OTaff{P}| = \Omega(n)$ we obtain that the number of $n$-point affine order types that do not contain $\tau$ is at most $O(n^{-1})|\OTaff n|$.
-The fact that $|\OTaff{P}| = \Omega(n)$ follows from (i) that the number of affine hemisets of $P$ equals the number of cells of $P^*$, that is $2{n \choose 2}+2$ (Lemma~\ref{l:duality-basic}), (ii) an order type $\omega$ appears with multiplicity $|\g|/|\f|$ ($\g$ and $\f$ the symmetry groups of $P$ and $A$, resp., Corollary~\ref{c:repetition}), and (iii) $|\g_P| \le \max\{60,2n\}$ (Corollary~\ref{c:symprojaff} and~Theorem~\ref{t:classAff}).
+The fact that $|\OTaff{P}| = \Omega(n)$ follows from (i) that the number of affine hemisets of $P$ equals the number of cells of $P^*$, that is, $2{n \choose 2}+2$ (Lemma~\ref{l:duality-basic}), (ii) an order type $\omega$ appears with multiplicity $|\g|/|\f|$ ($\g$ and $\f$ the symmetry groups of $P$ and $A$, resp., Corollary~\ref{c:repetition}), and (iii) $|\g| \le \max\{60,2n\}$ (Corollary~\ref{c:symprojaff} and~Theorem~\ref{t:classAff}).